-The downside is that you may miss engaging from the heart, and connecting with your deeper values and with others suffering or in need, which can be a very powerful experience.
-If you connected a bit more with your feelings, there might be an opportunity to make a difference with modest decisions and actions that could impact your future, your loved ones or the next generation.
+It is important to manage the day to day.
+The downside might be that you miss an opportunity to make a difference with modest decisions and actions that could impact your future, that of your loved ones or the next generation.
+Food for thought!